faris-agour/insightops-ai/README.md

 ## Architecture (High Level)

-The FastAPI app is the entrypoint and will coordinate future system flows.
+The FastAPI app serves as the system entrypoint and coordinates request handling.
-Analysis logic belongs in the analysis layer, external integrations in services, and reusable helper functions in tools.
+Analysis logic is handled in the analysis layer, external integrations in services, and reusable utilities in tools.
-The first simple agent loop classifies user intent and calls a matching tool.
+A simple agent loop classifies user intent and routes execution to the appropriate tool.
-Agent workflows will be expanded gradually in the agents layer as requirements become clear.
+This structure is designed to evolve into a full agentic loop capable of analyzing, deciding, and acting autonomously.

 ## Tech Stack